barosl/homu/README.md

 2. Create a GitHub account that will be used by Homu.
 You can also use an existing account.
 In the [account settings][settings], register a new application and generate a new access token (with the `repo` permission).
+   The OAuth Callback URL should be `http://HOST:PORT/rollup`, the homepage URL isn't needed and can be anything, for example `http://HOST:PORT/`.

 3. Add a Webhook to your repository: